wwiyoko/wwiyoko.github.io/content/posts/where-it-all-began.md

 your website works under the hood.

-Just like any other SSG (Static Site Generator) such as Astro and Hexo, Hugo it's just for a static site, meaning there is no server-side processing involved (except hosting the site) so it's less vulnerable to security risks.
+Just like any other SSG (Static Site Generator) such as Astro and Hexo, Hugo it's for a static site, meaning there is no server-side processing involved (except hosting the site) so it's less vulnerable to security risks.
 In addition, Hugo is fast, well maintained, and has a large community.

 ## What Will You Expect From This Blog?

 The topics I will cover on this blog can be varied.
-Anything what I would like to write from ideas that going through.
+Anything that I would like to write from ideas that are going through.
 But most likely it will be topics about Linux and a few tips about various subjects that non-tech savvy can apply.

 I'm expecting that I will post at least one post either every one or two months,